jp3tty/dungeon-dice/README.md

   - Clerics can defeat any number of Skeletons
   - Mages can defeat any number of Oozes
   - Thieves can defeat any single monster
-  - Champions can defeat any single monster
+  - Champions can defeat any number of a given monster type
   - Scrolls allow re-rolling of dice

 ### Heroes